w5xd/ASW12V/W5XD-antennas/README.md

 Also at W5XD, the operator tends to run WriteLog for his logging software (funny thing about that.)
 Beverages really need to be switched from within the contest logging program with just a keystroke.
 This is important when trying to pull a weak signal out of the noise at the same time as typing the CALL.
-(For this particular function, its really not an effective computer/user interface to change the keyboard focus outside the logging program and then back.)
+(For this particular function, its not an effective computer/user interface to change the keyboard focus outside the logging program and then back.)